Everything PR News

 First-party content engineered for retrieval

 They are producing first-party content engineered for retrieval — schema-tagged, entity-rich, primary-source-cited.
-The brands that built consumer education content for SEO over the past decade — Patagonia on durability and repair, Apple on product documentation, Sephora on beauty education, Wirecutter (NYT) and The Strategist (NY Mag) on category comparison — are now among the most heavily cited consumer sources inside every major LLM.
+The brands that built consumer education content for SEO over the past decade — Patagonia on durability and repair, Apple on product documentation, Sephora on beauty education, Wirecutter (NYT) and The Strategist (NY Mag) on category comparison — are now among the most heavily cited consumer sources inside every major engine.
 They didn't plan it.
 They are reaping it.

-Earned media structured around AI ingestion paths
+Earned media structured around retrieval paths

 Citation Share measurement

 They are measuring Citation Share — the percentage of category-relevant purchase prompts that surface the brand inside ChatGPT, Claude, Gemini, Perplexity, and Google AI Overviews.
 As a board-reported KPI alongside market share, repeat purchase rate, and Net Promoter Score.
+The methodology is in The 5W AI Visibility Index: Methodology.
+The reference index across the communications industry is The Citation Share Index.

 Internal GEO capability